ASFHyP3/sentinel1-orbits-py/README.md

 # sentinel1-orbits-py

-A python utility for downloading Sentinel-1 Orbit files from the Registry of Open Data on AWS.
+A Python utility for downloading Sentinel-1 Orbit files from the Registry of Open Data on AWS.

 ```
 >>> import s1_orbits